sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

 You've now connected your SAP Mobile Cards client to your SAP Cloud Platform account.

+You can automate the set up covered in this tutorial by using SAP Cloud Platform Boosters.
+You can find the details in the [starter mission of SAP Mobile Cards](https://developers.sap.com/mission.mobile-cards-get-started.html).

-You can now proceed to [this tutorial](cp-mobile-bas-setup), in which you will set up your Business Application Studio to build SAP Mobile Cards.
+You can now proceed to the [next tutorial](cp-mobile-bas-setup), which will guide you to set up your Business Application Studio to build SAP Mobile Cards.

 [DONE]
 [ACCORDION-END]